dwdii/DNScymbal/README.md

 The DNScymbal app will automatically use the jsonip.com service to get your public IP address and post this IP to the specified record on the specified domain.

-DNScymbal uses the [DNSimple-csharp](https://github.com/anderly/dnsimple-csharp) API via NuGet.
+DNScymbal uses the [DNSimple-csharp](https://github.com/anderly/dnsimple-csharp) API via NuGet as well as [JsonFx](https://github.com/jsonfx/jsonfx).